AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 A picture from the time of the second movement trigger is sent as e-mail attachment.
 The web interface (e.g. via [VPN](https://avm.de/service/vpn/tipps-tricks/vpn-verbindung-zur-fritzbox-unter-apple-ios-zb-iphone-einrichten/) connection from phone to router) can be used to see the current video stream from camera.

 To allow disarming of the detector when coming back home, there is an alarm delay time of 15 seconds defined.
-During this 15 seconds you can switch the module off with an "Alexa, Alert Off" command.
+During this 15 seconds you can switch the module off with an **"Alexa, Alert Off" command**.

 After an alarm, there is a wait time defined of 5 minutes before a next alarm can be raised.
 The wait time can be stopped with any On/Off command.